 Add 90 g (100 ml) of warm water to the new jar and whisk together until no clumps remain.

 Add 100 g (about ¾ cup) of whole wheat flour to the jar and mix until no clumps remain.

-Cover the jar with a clean cloth, new coffee filter, or beeswax wrap.
+Cover the jar with one of our jar covers, clean cloth, or beeswax wrap.
 Place the jar somewhere that stays consistently around 21 c.
-Your starter will be ready for baking when it has risen significantly, is bubbly, and smells sweet (this will take about 5 hours).
-If you are not baking, put the starter back in the fridge when the fermentation is at its peak.
+Your starter will be ready for baking when it has risen significantly, is bubbly, and smells sweet (this will take about 4-7 hours depending on the ambient temperature).
+If you are not baking, put the starter back in the fridge after about 2 hours on the counter.

 - Remember never to use all of the refreshed sourdough starter up, because you will need to keep some to build a new starter back up.

 - The starter can live in the fridge while you are not using it, but it should be refreshed twice a week, even if you aren’t baking.
 It will be ready for a feeding when it looks overly deflated and/ or develops a hooch (liquid on top).
 The hooch is harmless, just pour it off before feeding it